-Join Darrin Lile for an in-depth discussion in this video Adding rocker covers, part of Blender: Model a Motorcycle.
+Join Darrin Lile for an in-depth discussion in this video Adding rocker covers, part of Modeling a Motorcycle in Blender.

 - [Voiceover] Before we create the rocker covers here…I think let's go ahead and mirror these over…and finish up this side as well.…So I'm just gonna select this object here,…and I think I'll switch from local…to global transformation here,…and I just want to duplicate this…and then mirror it over,…because it isn't exactly symmetrical.…So it isn't like I could just duplicate this…and move it over and it would fit perfectly.…So I'll go ahead and duplicate it with Shift + D…and hit Enter.…

 And then I'll come down here to the object menu…and go to mirror.…And I'm gonna choose to mirror this in the Y global axis.…So I'll just click that,…and then hit Enter,…and there we go.…Now I can just slide this over…and rotate it a bit…and get it in place.…Alright, so I went ahead and created this piece here.…It's just a little transition piece…between this part of the engine and the heads.…

 You can see it right in here.…It's just a very, kind of a dark piece.…So it isn't gonna be real prominent,…but I think for this as well it isn't a symmetrical piece,…